← Blog

 I. The Vote

-One fifth of how Congress votes tracks with who paid for their campaign.
+About one-fifteenth of how Congress votes tracks with who paid for their campaign.
 That's the number.
-I built a model, fed it 36 million campaign contributions and 2.4 million congressional votes, and asked it to decompose every vote into its explanatory parts: ideology, party loyalty, bill content, district demographics, committee assignments, and money.1 The money part came back at 21.3%.
-Which is, before you do anything with that number, genuinely complicated, because the other four fifths is exactly what you'd want it to be.
+I built a model, fed it 36 million campaign contributions and 2.4 million congressional votes, and asked it to decompose every vote into its explanatory parts: ideology, party loyalty, bill content, district demographics, committee assignments, and money.1 The money part came back at 6.64%.
+Which is, before you do anything with that number, genuinely complicated, because the other ninety-three percent is exactly what you'd want it to be.
 A Republican from rural Alabama votes like a Republican from rural Alabama.
 A Democrat from coastal California votes like a Democrat from coastal California.
 Party loyalty and ideology explain the bulk of it.
 Congress is not a vending machine.
 The model, for the most part, is bored.

-But every so often a vote comes back weird.
+But every so often a vote comes back interesting.

 63 BC18962026“We may have democracy, or we may have wealth concentrated in the hands of a few,but we cannot have both.” — BrandeisThe bribed voters hid.
 The man who refused was cheered home.Plutarch, on Cato, c.
 100 AD“The first is money, and I can’t rememberwhat the second one is.”Mark Hanna, 1896“We have the best Congressmoney can buy.”Will Rogers“The scandal iswhat’s legal.”Robert Kaiser, Washington Post“The distinction between a large campaign contribution and a bribeis almost a hairline’s difference.” — Sen. Russell Long, 1986“Could be, maybe, not totally sure, I mean duh, though.” — Author, 2026

 Now.
 I want to be careful here, because (and I'm going to say this several times in this piece, enough times that you'll get tired of hearing it, which is fine because the alternative is that I say it once and you forget and then send me an email) correlation is not causation.
-The model cannot tell you that Torres voted for crypto legislation because of campaign donations from the digital asset industry any more than it can tell you that the industry gave him money because they knew he was already inclined to support their bills.
+The model cannot tell you that Nunn defected because of his donor profile any more than it can tell you that his donors gave him money because they knew he was already inclined to break from his party on appropriations.
 Both explanations produce identical data signatures.
 The model sees the correlation, flags it, quantifies it to two decimal places, and then moves on with the supreme indifference of an algorithm that does not understand what money is or why people want it.
 That is a limitation of gradient-boosted trees and also, as it turns out, of the entire field of campaign finance research going back roughly to the invention of campaigns.2

-Torres is one vote.
-The model has 350,000 of them.
+Nunn is one vote.
+The model has 2.4 million of them.
 Here are a few where the financial signal was loudest:

 Highest Financial Signal on Party Defections